GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77convert.rst

 ship-operations people and the cruise PI might be involved in *making* an MGD77 ASCII file for transmission to NGDC; users are more interested in *reading* such files.
-(2) The MGD77+ netCDF format was developed to fascilitate the use of MGD77 data by scientists.
+(2) The MGD77+ netCDF format was developed to facilitate the use of MGD77 data by scientists.
 It contains all the information of the original MGD77 file and if you convert back and forth you end up with the original.
 However, file sizes are typically ~30% of the original ASCII format and is much faster to operate on.
 (3) The